Justman92/printf/README.md

-Team project "printf" with Justice Anthony
+This is Team project "printf" with Justice Anthony